musab03/BlogPost/README.md

 This is a BlogPost application built using React, Appwrite, and deployed on Vercel.
 The app allows users to create, read, update, and delete blog posts.

+## Demo

+Check out the live demo of the application: [BlogPost App](https://blog-post-opal.vercel.app)

 ## Table of Contents

 - [Features](#features)